Economy of the Dominican Republic: Mining

-Industry
+Secondary Industries

 The industrial sector contributed an estimated 31.1% to the country's GDP in 2023, led by mining and the manufacture of goods for export to the United States, Europe and Asia.
-To a lesser extent, there is the manufacture of food products, consumer non-durables, and building materials for the local market.
+To a lesser extent, there is the manufacturing of food products, consumer non-durables, and building materials for the local market.
 The sector employed 20.8% of the workforce in 2014.

 About 500 companies in the Dominican Republic manufacture goods primarily for the North American market.
 Situated in 50 industrial free zones around the country, these mostly foreign-owned corporations take advantage of generous tax and other financial inducements offered by the government to businesses that operate within the zones.
 Approximately 200,000 people, or about 8% of the workforce, are employed in this sector.
 They mostly produce clothing, electronic components, footwear, and leather goods, which are assembled.
 The raw materials or semi-manufactured goods are usually imported duty-free from other emerging markets (electronic parts are imported from industrialized Puerto Rico) and assembled in the free trade zones.
 Products include cosmetics, pharmaceuticals, textiles, perfumes & foodstuffs.
 The value of free-trade-zone exports amounted to billion in 2019, while their imports of intermediate products amounted to billion.

 Other, more traditional manufacturing is based on sugar refining, cement, iron and steel production, and food processing.
 Rum is a significant export commodity, and beer and cigarettes are manufactured for local consumption.
 Most industry of this sort is located around the working-class perimeter of Santo Domingo and other large towns.
 Metaldom is the main steel manufacturer in the country, with production of 1 million tons per year, most of which is exported.
+Reid & Compania engaged in the distribution of brands in the automotive and heavy equipment industries in the Dominican Republic such as Jeep, Chrysler, Dodge, RAM, Maserati, Komatsu, Wanco, among others.

-Services
+Tertiary Industries

 Services were estimated to contribute 56% of the GDP in 2023 and employs 64.7% of the population.